ngshiheng/wraith/README.md

 ## Usage

-1. Switch to the `ghost-mgr` user to manage Ghost using `sudo -i -u ghost-mgr`
+1. SSH into your VPS where you host your Ghost site
-2. SSH into your VPS where you host your Ghost site
+2. Switch to the `ghost-mgr` user to manage Ghost using `sudo -i -u ghost-mgr`
-3. Set up Rclone
+3. Clone this repository
-4. Clone this repository
+4. Setup `rclone`, `autoexpect` once (or run `make setup`)
 5. Run [`./backup.sh`](backup.sh) from the repository directory (or run `make backup`)

 ## FAQ